Choose the right espresso machine

 More consistent temperature profile.

-Good for any recipes.
+Suitable for any recipe.

 More costly long-term repairs.